What does ecodek® alternative decking look like?

-Its appearance is very similar to wood but without the grain (more importantly perhaps, it looks nothing like plastic).
-It is an alternative to wood, just like paving slabs are.
+ecodek® has an appearance that is very similar to wood but without the grain (more importantly perhaps, it looks nothing like plastic).ecodek® is an alternative to wood, just like paving slabs are.
 It’s a new form of decking, not a wood substitute.

-Its composition is approximately 55% hardwood fibres (re-claimed from saw mills, i.e. top quality, kiln dried material) and 45% high density polyethylene (we use both post-consumer and post-industrial feed stocks).
-Other ingredients are a high quality colour pigmentation system, a wetting/bonding agent and a high-tech ultraviolet light inhibitor package.
+ecodek® is a wood polymer composite, which means that it’s a blend of recycled wood and recycled plastic.
+The composition of ecodek® is approximately 55% hardwood fibres (re-claimed beech from saw mills, i.e. top quality, kiln dried material) and 45% high-density polyethylene (we use both post-consumer and post-industrial feed stocks) – otherwise known as recycled plastic milk bottles!
+Other ingredients are a high-quality colour pigmentation system, a wetting/bonding agent and a high-tech ultraviolet light inhibitor package.
 Perfect for your wood composite deck.

-Can you screw and nail it like you can with wood?
+Can you screw it like you can with wood?

-Yes it will take nails or screws just like wood will, it also has better screw/nail retention than wood, so you don’t find that nails pop out over time.
-(Screws are the recommended option.)
+Yes, ecodek® will take screws just like wood and it also has better screw retention than wood, so you don’t find that screws pull out over time. (ecodek® screws are the recommended option.)

 Can you use normal wood working tools?